Dynamic Rescheduling of Workloads

 Requirements

-• Descheduler Operator must be installed
+• Descheduler Operator is installed

 PSI (Pressure Stall Information) is a Linux kernel feature that measures and reports the time tasks spend waiting for CPU, memory, or I/O resources, providing visibility into resource contention and saturation.
 It quantifies how much time processes are stalled waiting for resources, helping identify performance bottlenecks by showing what percentage of time your system is under pressure from insufficient resources.